 At another rally, the spokesman of the radical EFF Mbuyiseni Ndlozi told party members that it is “impossible” for white South Africans to see blacks as fellow human beings or as equals.

-“This country has a very painful past which still seems to be our present, in which black people continue to be treated like animals,” he said.
+“This country has a very painful past which still seems to be our present, in which black people continue to be treated like animals.”

-“We are still in the same position we were under apartheid.”
+“We are still in the same position we were under apartheid,” said Ndlozi.

 Cases of racism have erupted regularly on social media in recent years.

-A South African estate agent was in June fined for labelling blacks as monkeys littering the beaches in a Facebook post she posted in January.
+A South African realtor was in June fined for labelling blacks as monkeys littering the beaches, after a Facebook post she put up in January.